brefrank/mechacar_statistical_analysis/README.md

 ## Study Design: MechaCar vs Competition

+Our next step is to run a statistical study to compare safety ratings for MechaCar vehicles against other manufacturers.

-What metric or metrics are you going to test?
+What metric or metrics to test?

-What is the null hypothesis or alternative hypothesis?
+- Car manufacturer
+- Vehicle type (SUV, sedan, etc.)
+- Safety rating

-What statistical test would you use to test the hypothesis?
-And why?
+What are the hypothesis?

-What data is needed to run the statistical test?
+Null: There is no statistically significant relationship between car manufacturer and safety rating.
+Alternative: MechaCar has a statistically different safety rating than other manufacturers.

+To test these hypothesis, we will run t-tests by car manufacturer and vehicle type and look at p-values calculated.
+P-values over 0.05 would support the alternative hypothesis.